n., plural: eukaryotes

 The cell of a eukaryote has several membrane-bound structures dispersed in the cytoplasm.
 They are called organelles.
-Organelles typically found inside a eukaryotic cell are nucleus, endoplasmic reticulum, Golgi apparatus, mitochondrion, and plastid.
+Organelles typically found inside a eukaryotic cell are the nucleus, endoplasmic reticulum, Golgi apparatus, mitochondrion, and plastid.
 Other cytoplasmic structures are cytoskeleton, inclusions, and biomolecules.
 These subcellular structures have their distinct functions and involved in various metabolic activities that regulate homeostasis.